On Sale thru March 24th!

-This intermediate level online course is appropriate for staff from Nonprofit Organizations, Educational Institutions, Native Tribes, Healthcare Organizations, and Government Agencies who already know how to research grant opportunities and use online resources for grantseekers.
+This online course is appropriate for staff from Nonprofit Organizations, Educational Institutions, Native Tribes, Healthcare Organizations, and Government Agencies.
+Read the Traits of a Successful Grant Writer

-This intermediate level course teaches students the finer points of grant writing, enabling proposals and applications to be more competitive.
-Students will develop a program, practice pre-writing exercises, write sections of a proposal and letter of inquiry, and prepare budgets for Foundation Grants and Federal Non-Construction Grants.
-The emphasis is on program support, program development support, and operating grants.
-Research grants and construction grants are mentioned, but not discussed in depth.
+This course teaches students the finer points of grant writing, enabling proposals and applications to be more competitive.
+Students will develop a program, practice pre-writing exercises, write a project narrative, write a letter of inquiry, and prepare budgets for Foundation Grants and Federal Non-Construction Grants.
+The emphasis is on program support and general operating grants.
+Research grants, construction grants, and scholarships are mentioned, but not part of this course content.

 Online learning is individual and self-paced.
 Students may begin at any time.
-Students are assigned an instructor who is a Certified Grant Writer® with at least 10 years of experience.
+Students are assigned an instructor who is a Certified Grant Writer® with at least 10 years of experience and 5 years of teaching experience.
 The instructor will e-mail the student course materials and assignments one section at a time.
 The student will need to complete assignments in one section before proceeding to the next section.
 The course is divided into 6 sections.

 Students have 90 days from the date of purchase to complete assignments.
-Most students spend about 40 hours to complete the 5 assignments.
+Most students spend about 42 hours to complete the 6 assignments.
 A 90-day extension is available for $100 if a student needs additional time.
+The extention may be purchased up to one year after the purchase of the online course.
 At the conclusion of the course, students are asked to submit a Course Evaluation.

 Prerequisites: A Bachelor's Degree is strongly recommended, but not required.
-A strong math aptitude (Algebra I) is recommended to sucessfully complete the budget exercies, but do need to know how to research government, foundation, and corporate grant opportunities, as well as use online resources for grantseekers.
+A strong math aptitude (Algebra I) is recommended to successfully complete the budget exercises.

 Hardware and Software: Students will need a computer with any operating system and will need to use the following Software: Word, Excel, and Adobe Reader.
 Students will also need an e-mail address and internet access.